m0euk/RDS-Bridge/README.md

   with audio armed.
 - **A playhead** marks the time you are at and the channel you are tuned to.
 It follows playback, and gets out of your way as soon as you scroll elsewhere to read the map.
-- **Loop a section** with *loop start* / *loop end* / *play loop*.
-The decoder restarts clean on every pass,
+- **Loop a section** with *loop start* / *loop end* / *play loop*, and work it with [the hunt](#the-hunt).
-  deliberately: replaying identical samples must not be able to inflate the vote count that this project relies on to spot a fabricated PI.
+  The decoder restarts clean on every pass, deliberately: replaying identical samples must not be able to inflate the vote count that this project relies on to spot a fabricated PI.
 - **Your catches are drawn on it** as blue rings, for catches made from that recording.
 Catches from another recording, or made live, carry no position in the file and are left off rather than placed at a guess.
 - **The capture roll-off is marked, not trimmed.** Channels beyond the two faint lines are real and worth